ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 ### Run research-service

-There are two ways to run `research-service`
+There are two ways to run `research-service`, using Swagger or batch simulation

+#### Swagger

-1. In a new terminal, run the command below to start the service as a REST API
+In a new terminal, run the command below inside `/springboot-kafka-debezium-ksql/research-service`.
+It will start the service as a REST API
 ```
-mvn spring-boot:run
+./mvnw spring-boot:run
 ```
 The swagger link is http://localhost:9080/swagger-ui.html